mansour-ahmed/mansour.blog/static/content/posts/jamstack-what-why-how/jamstack-what-why-how.md

 ### Extensions

-Do the tools you use have an ecosystem that support your use case?
+Do the tools you use have an ecosystem that supports your use case?
 Are there ready made plugins for some of your use cases?

 ### Purpose

 Are you building a blog, e-commerce solution, marketing static website?
-Is your project more content heavy website or its more of a dynamic web application?
+Is your project more like content heavy website or is it more of a dynamic web application?

 ### Community